saeyanyun/saeyanyun.github.io/index.md

 ## Professional Experience
 - **Psychometric Intern** - Florida Department of Education (FLDOE), May 2022 – present
   - Ensured accuracy of large-scale state assessments by replicating and validating statistical analyses for Florida students, in collaboration with psychometricians from four different testing firms and key stakeholders.
-  - Communicated complex psychometric terms and results to a non-technical audience to support data-informed decision-making.
+  - Communicated complex psychometric terms and results to a non-technical audience to support data-informed decision-making.   <br>
 (This internship is part of a graduate assistantship under a contract between Florida State University and the Florida Department of Education.)

 - **Research Assistant** - Korean Educational Development Institute (KEDI), June 2018 – July 2018
   - Conducted a 1% sampling design from all national schools to improve school culture in South Korea, resulting in comprehensive data collection from a representative sample.
-  - Developed and distributed surveys via SurveyMonkey, and communicated with stakeholders to encourage participation and increase survey response rates.
+  - Developed and distributed surveys via SurveyMonkey, and communicated with stakeholders to encourage participation and increase survey response rates.   <br>
 (Completed a one-month research contract at the Korean Educational Development Institute (KEDI).)